joebew42/elixir-playground/examples/bank_account/scratch.md

 # TODO

-* add a catch all handler for not handled messages
+* add a catch-all handler for not handled messages
-* rename "query" with a more significat name.
+* rename "query" with a more significant name.
 Maybe we can call it "command", or "call", "action", or "execute", ...
 * take care of the case the server don't reply (timeout)
 * withdrawal money
 * create a new account